Hyperglycemia: Insulin resistance

 Obesity has been contributing to increased insulin resistance in the global population.
-Insulin resistance increases hyperglycemia because the body becomes over saturated by glucose.
+Insulin resistance increases hyperglycemia because the body becomes oversaturated by glucose.
 Insulin resistance desensitizes insulin receptors, preventing insulin from lowering blood sugar levels.

 The leading cause of hyperglycemia in type 2 diabetes is the failure of insulin to suppress glucose production by glycogenolysis and gluconeogenesis due to insulin resistance.
 Insulin normally inhibits glycogenolysis, but fails to do so in a condition of insulin resistance, resulting in increased glucose production.
-In the liver, FOXO6 normally promotes gluconeogenesis in the fasted state, but insulin blocks Fox06 upon feeding.
-In a condition of insulin resistance insulin fails to block Fox06, resulting in continued gluconeogenesis even upon feeding.
+In the liver, FOXO6 normally promotes gluconeogenesis in the fasted state, but insulin blocks FOXO6 upon feeding.
+In a condition of insulin resistance, insulin fails to block FOXO6, resulting in continued gluconeogenesis even upon feeding.

 Medications

-Certain medications increase the risk of hyperglycemia, including: corticosteroids, octreotide, beta blockers, epinephrine, thiazide diuretics, statins, niacin, pentamidine, protease inhibitors, L-asparaginase, and antipsychotics.
+Certain medications increase the risk of hyperglycemia, including: corticosteroids, octreotide, beta blockers, epinephrine, thiazide diuretics, niacin, pentamidine, protease inhibitors, L-asparaginase, statins and antipsychotics.
 The administration of amphetamines initially produces hyperglycemia but later produces hypoglycemia.

 Thiazides are used to treat hypertension in type 2 diabetes but also may cause hyperglycemia.

 Stress

 A high proportion of patients with an acute stress such as stroke or myocardial infarction may develop hyperglycemia, even in the absence of a diagnosis of diabetes.
 Human and animal studies suggest that this is not benign, and that stress-induced hyperglycemia is associated with a high risk of mortality after both stroke and myocardial infarction.
 Somatostatinomas and aldosteronoma-induced hypokalemia can cause hyperglycemia but usually disappears after the removal of the tumour.

-Stress causes hyperglycaemia via several mechanisms, including through metabolic and hormonal changes, and via increased proinflammatory cytokines that interrupt carbohydrate metabolism, leading to excessive glucose production and reduced uptake in tissues, can cause hyperglycemia.
+Stress causes hyperglycaemia via several mechanisms, including through metabolic and hormonal changes, and via increased proinflammatory cytokines that interrupt carbohydrate metabolism, leading to excessive glucose production and reduced uptake in tissues.

 Hormones such as the growth hormone, glucagon, cortisol, and catecholamines, can cause hyperglycemia when they are present in the body in excess amounts.